 The husband hires one attorney, the wife hires another attorney, we might have one joint settlement conference with husband and wife there.
 And then, we decide whether or not a couple of settlement conferences is going to be sufficient.
 A lot of times it is, and then you don’t have to go into the full-blown formality of collaborative law.

 Next on that list would be collaborative divorce law.
 Husband and wife are nowhere close to an agreement.
 They can’t agree on much anything, but both of them would be very very happy to negotiate in good faith, and both of them prefer to reach an agreement than go to court and beat each other up.
 For situations like that, we have collaborative law.

 Each party hires a collaborative law attorney, we get into the collaborative divorce process, and I’m not even going to begin to try to explain that in depth here, because that’s a whole different video.

 But once we’re in the collaborative divorce process, we go through that process, reach an agreement, everybody signs off on that agreement, and then one or both parties goes and proves it up as in an uncontested divorce.

 Litigation Divorce Process

 If you can’t get an agreement in collaborative law or collaborative law is inappropriate for one reason or another, then to me the last stop is litigation.
-And there are times when litigation is not only appropriate, but entirely necessary to protect, for me from an attorney’s point of view, to protect my client’s rights.
+And there are times when litigation is not only appropriate, but entirely necessary to protect my client’s rights.

 We usually start with temporary orders, that govern while the divorce is pending.
-Who’s gonna live where, how are bills gonna get paid, where are the kids gonna live, how are the parenting issues gonna be handled, what kind of parenting times do we arrange, all of that kind of stuff.
-Those are temporary orders, and that brings you up to the time that the divorce actually is final.
+Who’s going to live where, how are bills going to be paid, where are the kids going to live, how are the parenting issues going to be handled, what kind of parenting times do we arrange, all of that kind of stuff.
+Those are temporary orders, and brings you up to the time that the divorce actually is final.